columbia/xray/approach.md

 services we all use for free are funded, for better or worse, through this data.

 Our approach to privacy is to <font color="blue">*increase transparency*</font>
-of how our data is being used by the various Web services that collect it, and enable the end users, and more importantly, auditors to judge the propriety of personal data use on a case-by-case basis.
+of how our data is being used by the various Web services that collect it.
+We seek to enable the end users, as well as auditors on their behalf, to better understand and judge the propriety. thereby empowering users, and auditors on their behalf, to reach informed conclusions about the services they use.
 For example, wouldn't it be great if we knew which emails trigger which ads so we can avoid clicking on those that might reveal sensitive data?
 Or which prior purchases trigger which prices?
 Or whether our services share our data with third parties, and then how *those* parties use the data?
 We believe that such visibility would be valuable for users but also to auditors, such as researchers, journalists, or regulators, who can serve as watchdogs of this data-driven world.
+-->

 Unfortunately, revealing data use in the uncontrolled Web is incredibly difficult, and hardly any tools exist to do so.
+Worse, the scientific foundations -- the algorithms, mechanisms, and protocols -- for doing so are largely non-existent.
-The science of doing so is also largely non-existent.
-The Web is a complex world, with immense scale and as many diverse data uses as Web services.
-Our research, then, aims to build both the tools and the scientific building blocks necessary to reveal data use on the Web.
+Our research, then, aims to build both the <font color="blue"><i>tools</i></font>
+and the <font color="blue"><i>scientific building blocks</i></font> necessary to reveal data use on the Web.

 ### XRay

-Today, we are releasing <font color="blue"><b><i>XRay</i></b></font>, our first transparency system for the Web.
+Today, we are releasing <font color="blue">XRay</font>, our first transparency system for the Web.
 It reveals which specific data inputs (such as emails) are used to target which outputs (such as ads).
 It is general and can track targeting both within and across arbitrary Web services.
 The key idea behind XRay is to *detect targeting through black-box input/output correlation*.
 XRay populates a series of extra accounts with subsets of the inputs and then looks at the differences and commonalities between the outputs that they get in order to obtain correlation.
 This mechanism is effective at detecting